Odwalla-J/ODCON/README.md

-# THE ODCON1
+# THE ODCON

-The ODCON1 is a fully 3D printable NAMCO GunCon45 inspired shell for the Gun4IR project
+The ODCON is a fully 3D printable NAMCO GunCon45 inspired shell for the Gun4IR project
 - http://forum.arcadecontrols.com/index.php?topic=161189.0

 The ODCON aims to provide a robust and fully featured platform to support all features of the Gun4IR project (including solenoid blowback and vibration) while remaining affordable and accessible to build.